uptonking/note4yaoo/read-docs-react-p4-faq.md

 	}
 	```
 	- Bind in Render
-		- Using `Function.prototype.bind` in render creates a new function each time the component renders, which may have performance implications
+		- **Using `Function.prototype.bind` in render creates a new function each time the component renders**, which may have performance implications
 	```
 	class Foo extends Component {
 	  handleClick() {